The Southwest Monarch Study

 Who can participate?

-Come and join us in some of the most beautiful parts of Arizona and the Western United States, have fun, and contribute to the
+Come and join us in some of the most beautiful parts of Arizona and the southwestern United States, have fun, and contribute to the

 understanding of one of the world’s most spectacular natural phenomena, the monarch migration.